fuwiak/faster_ds/README.md

 # faster_llm

 `faster_llm` is a Python library that speeds up common data preprocessing and analysis tasks.
 It builds on familiar tools like NumPy, Pandas and scikit-learn while adding connectors for Large Language Model (LLM) frameworks such as LangChain and LlamaIndex.
+Recent updates introduce lightweight helpers for other agent libraries including AutoGen and CrewAI.

 ## Overview